TDycores-Project/TDycore/doc/sphinx/source/styleguide.rst

 an operation instead of returning a value should return a ``PetscErrorCode`` that indicates whether the operation succeeded or failed.

+Function declarations in header files should not have named parameters.
+This makes them somewhat easier to maintain.

 Length of a Function Body
 -------------------------